lenincompres/domify/README.md

 }, anElement);

 buttonator.style.color = 'green';
 ```

-Giving an id to an element, creates the eleent variable in the window.

-You may assign an id right on the prop name by separating the tag from the id with underscore (\_).
+You may assign ids on the prop name by separating it from the tag with an underscore (\_).

 ```javascript
 domify({